Vhickyem/Trade-Customs-Analytics/README.md

 - HS CODE 28721000 has the highest trade inflow from 2021 to 2024, which is about 150,196,000,000 Naira.
 - HS CODE 28719000 brought the most revenue through tax, with a value of over 20 billion from 2021 to 2024.
 - Importer with an ID of 69009 brought the most revenue from 2021 to 2024.
-**Monthly CIF Value**
-- In the year 2024, there was a spike in the CIF Value in May, which now declined to a very low value in October compared to other years.

-**Monthly Tax**
-- There was a spike in Tax in May in 2024, which declined till October.
-This is actually the highest peak in the entire chart, exceeding even the Dec 2022 spike.
-- In 2022, there was a minor spike in March and May.
-- In 2022, taxes received by the government Plateud from August to September declined in October.
-- In 2022, there was a Major spike in Tax from November to December, compared to other years.
-- In 2023, the tax levy had the lowest decline in December compared to other years.

-**Monthly Mass of goods supplied**
-- In 2023, the weight of goods supplied had a sharp increase from April to May and a sharp increase from May to June.
 ## Import Volume and Value
 ## Taxation and Revenue
 ## Logistics and Shipment